 Protect Yourself from Unfair Practices

 Reading the fine print in your bank and credit union contracts will prove the most beneficial for your financial health.
 With hidden fees and qualifying conditions often hiding out in the bottom of your credit card agreements or account disclosures, you could end up saving yourself money by simply staying informed.
 However, the concept of “fine print” has come under fire for being deceptive.
-McCune Wright Arevalo’s class action attorneys are highly experienced against large financial institutions.
+McCune Law Group’s class action attorneys are highly experienced against large financial institutions.
 With a $203 million trial verdict against Wells Fargo and dozens of other investigations underway, our team is poised to seek justice for consumers across the country.

 If you believe you’ve been taken advantage of by banks charging exorbitant overdraft or NSF fees, contact us today or call (855) 976-3154.